 The notes on pages 9 to 28 are an integral part of these condensed consolidated interim financial statements.

-3 Restatement due to measurement period adjustments of acquired businesses and other movements as described in note 17.
+$^{^3}$ Restatement due to measurement period adjustments of acquired businesses and prior period adjustment as described in note 18.

 Condensed consolidated balance sheet